This post is also available in: Español

-A few weeks ago, we went on a roadtrip to Vancouver Island and had the chance to stop at Chemainus so we could take a break from the road.
-This small community is located between Victoria and Comox, on the island’s east shore; and it has become a popular spot thanks to the murals that adorn many of the town’s buildings.
+A few weeks ago, we went on a road trip to Vancouver Island.
+There we stopped at Chemainus to take a break from the road.
+This small community is located between Victoria and Comox, on the island’s east shore.
+The small town has become a popular spot thanks to the murals that adorn many of the its buildings.

-Chemainus was founded in the 1800s as a logging town, it’s name honors chief “Tsa-meeun-is” (Broken Chest) a brave man who survived a deep chest wound.
+Chemainus was founded in the 1800s as a logging town.
+Its name honours chief “Tsa-meeun-is” (Broken Chest), a brave man who survived a deep chest wound.
 The Chemainus First Nation people inhabited this beautiful valley for centuries, and their heritage is very much present in many of the murals around town.

-Back in its early days, Chemainus received many Chinese inmigrants who came to work in the lumber operations and later on the Trans Canada railroad; there are also murals reflecting some of their history on this part of the land.
+Back in its early days, Chemainus received many Chinese immigrants.
+They came to work in the lumber operations and, later, on the Trans Canada railroad.
+There are also murals reflecting some of their history on this part of the land.

 [smugmug url=”http://nomadbiba.smugmug.com/hack/feed.mg?Type=gallery&Data=19037992_mPFDhv&format=rss200″ imagecount=”8″ start=”1″ num=”8″ thumbsize=”Th” link=”smugmug” captions=”false” sort=”false” window=”true” smugmug=”false” size=”M”]